 The unsung diversity of Italian sparkling wine

-A leading winemaker once proclaimed to Cellar Tours that “Italy is one of the great unsung heroes of the sparkling wine world.”
-Such a statement is deserving of intense scrutiny, yet there is undoubtedly some truth to the idea that Italy deserves to be better known for its often under-appreciated sparkling wine styles.
-There is no ‘cut and paste’ Champagne designation to be found in this gorgeous country, but there are several appellations that come remarkably close.
+A leading winemaker once proclaimed to Cellar Tours, “Italy is one of the great unsung heroes of the sparkling wine world.”
+Such a statement deserves intense scrutiny, yet there is undoubtedly some truth to the idea that Italy deserves to be better known for its often under-appreciated sparkling wine styles.
+There is no ‘cut and paste’ Champagne designation to be found in this gorgeous country, but several appellations come remarkably close.

-However, it is equally unfair to describe Prosecco as a monolithic sparkling wine category.
+However, describing Prosecco as a monolithic sparkling wine category is equally unfair.
 The wine is always based on the Glera grape, but the geographical differences encourage a diversity of styles – from easy-drinking, off-dry fizz to more structured and savory examples.
-The wine can be made in a vast geographical area, covering Veneto, Friuli-Venezia Giulia, Treviso – which has a separate appellation – and the vastly superior Conegliano Valdobbiadene Prosecco Superiore DOCG.
-At the top of the quality tree lies Superiore di Cartizze, which is a renowned terroir in Italy, famous for its creamy and subtle interpretations of the Glera grape.
-The beautiful and striking Cartizze hill is a marvel, fully deserving of its status as the definitive place to grow Glera.
-It provides proof indeed that Prosecco is not simply ‘forgettable fizz’, ideal for summer quaffing if little else.
+Moreover, the wine can be made in a vast geographical area, covering Veneto, Friuli-Venezia Giulia, Treviso – which has a separate appellation – and the vastly superior Conegliano Valdobbiadene Prosecco Superiore DOCG.
+At the top of the quality tree lies Superiore di Cartizze, a renowned terroir in Italy, famous for its creamy and subtle interpretations of the Glera grape.
+The beautiful and striking Cartizze hill is a marvel, fully deserving of its status as the ideal place to grow Glera.
+It proves that Prosecco is not simply ‘forgettable fizz,’ ideal for summer quaffing if little else.

 Franciacorta Sparkling Wines